lehins/massiv/.github/PULL_REQUEST_TEMPLATE.md

-Please include this checklist whenever changes are introduced to either `massiv` or `massiv-io` packages:
+Please include this checklist whenever changes are introduced to either `massiv` or `massiv-test` packages:

 * [ ] Bump up the version in cabal file
 * [ ] Any changes that could be relevant to users have been recorded in the `CHANGELOG.md`